Chaowa Pawa (1959 film)

 Chaowa Pawa is a 1959 Indian Bengali-language romantic comedy film directed by three directors Sachin Mukherjee, Dilip Mukherjee, and Tarun Majumdar.
 It is based on the 1934 Academy Awards winning American film It Happened One Night.
-The film stars Uttam Kumar and Suchitra Sen. This is the debut film of the legendary director Tarun Majumder and it is regarded as one of the best films pairing Uttam-Suchitra.
-The film became a huge success.
+The film stars Uttam Kumar and Suchitra Sen in lead roles.
+This was the directorial debut of Majumder and became a huge success.

 Plot

 Rajat is a young journalist who works for Manju's father's newspaper agency and is on the verge of being fired.
 He meets Manju, who has run away from home.
 He falls in love with her.